-All supervisors, administrators/managers, administrative faculty, other leaders, and community coordinators, are mandated reporters.
-Seminary employees listed here who are not designated above as confidential, are mandated reporters for all the details of which they are aware about an incident.
-They share this information with the Title IX Coordinator or Title IX & Discrimination Officer.
-Giving a mandated reporter notice of an incident constitutes official notice to the institution.
+All supervisors, administrators/managers, faculty, and other leaders, unless designated above as Confidential Fuller Resources, are considered Responsible Employees and are required to report all the details of which they are aware about an incident.
+They share this information with the Title IX Coordinator, Deputy Title IX Coordinator, or Title IX & Discrimination Officer, but otherwise keep the information private.
+Giving a Responsible Employee notice of an incident typically constitutes official notice to the institution.
 Incidents of sexual misconduct will be taken seriously when official notice is given to the institution.
 Such incidents of sexual misconduct will be investigated and resolved in a prompt and equitable manner under the seminary's resolution procedures.

-You may request confidentiality and/or that the Title IX Coordinator or designee provide you with remedies and resources without initiating a formal resolution process.
-The Title IX Coordinator or designee will weigh requests for confidentiality against the institutional need to address and remedy discrimination under Title IX.
+You may request confidentiality and/or that the Title IX Coordinator, Deputy Title IX Coordinator, or designee provide you with remedies and resources without initiating a formal resolution process.
+The Title IX Coordinator, Deputy Title IX Coordinator, or designee will weigh requests for confidentiality against the institutional need to address and remedy discrimination under Title IX.
 Generally, the seminary will be able to respect your wishes, unless it believes there is a threat to the community based on the use of weapons, violence, pattern, predation, or threatening conduct by the person being accused.